Mechanic · Crash Stake originals 11 min read

 • Fairspin TFS Crash at 97 percent expected.

-• Roobet Crash at verified 97 percent (2 percent below Stake; audit-set anti-leader on raw RTP).
+• Roobet Crash at verified 97 percent (2 percent below Stake; coverage anti-leader on raw RTP).

 • Stake Crash has no token rakeback; relies on VIP Stake Reload for tier-scaled compensation.